-Produced by the Almeida and Sonia Friedman Productions, Summer and Smoke transfers to the Duke of York’s Theatre from 10th November to 19th January, with tickets going on sale on Wednesday 13th June.
+Produced by the Almeida and Sonia Friedman Productions, Summer and Smoke transfers to the Duke of York’s Theatre from 10th November to 19th January, with tickets now on sale.

 Following its initial sell-out run at the Almeida, the production received critical praise across the board, with many paying tribute to Ferran’s performance in the central role, with LondonTheatre.co.uk hailing her performance as a memorable one which ‘demonstrates she is going from strength to strength’.